-The reasonable costs incurred by the agency in providing the explanation calculated by reference to the time taken to provide the explanation, not exceeding-
+The reasonable costs incurred by the agency in providing the explanation calculated by reference to the time taken to provide the explanation, not exceeding the lesser of-

-- (a) 1.9 fee units per quarter hour (or part of a quarter hour) spent in providing the explanation; or - (b) 6 fee units whichever is the lesser. - 9.
-Costs of providing explanation of health information if agency is not a qualified health service provider
+- (a) 1.9 fee units per quarter hour (or part of a quarter hour); or - (b) 6 fee units.

+9. Charge for costs of suitably qualified health service provider (not being the agency) providing explanation of health information